yandex-cloud/docs/en/compute/qa/all.md

-# Questions and answers about Yandex Compute Cloud
+# Questions and answers about [!KEYREF compute-name]

 ## General questions {#general}